Safe use of metal turning lathes

 Risk

-Chuck jaws in full extension to allow for oversized workpieces can be propelled from the lathe when operated or become a point of entanglement due to extended parts sticking out.
+Chuck jaws in full extension allow for oversized workpieces — these can be propelled from the lathe when spinning or they can become a point of entanglement due to the extended parts sticking out.

 Zone 4